Blueberries are delicious, sweet, full of antioxidants… and are notorious for staining!

 Liquid Laundry Detergent

-If the stain isn’t too deep, or is on darker clothing, you should be able to remove it with standard laundry detergent on a high-heat wash.
+If the stain isn’t too deep or is on darker clothing, you should be able to remove it with standard laundry detergent on a high-heat wash.
 Here’s what to do:

 - Wash your clothes in running water to lighten the discoloration.